gyevnarb/gyevnarb.github.io_/docs/research.markdown

 ---
 This page is a collection of current and past research projects ordered by how recently I have worked on the project.

+You can also navigate to a list of all my [publications](publications) and [presentations](presentations).

+## Explainable AI for Trustworthy Autonomous Systems
+While AI methods have shown impressive results in recent times, they are yet to be widely adopted by the public, especially in high-risk domains such as health care or transportation.
+I am interested in combining technologies from explainable AI (XAI), causal reasoning, and natural language processing to support the creation of trustworthy AI systems, focusing especially on the domain of autonomous driving.
+In my view, there are four main criteria that trustworthy AI should fulfill:

+1. Be lawful.
+There is now a heightened interest from lawmakers to regulate AI technologies, and AI systems will have to adhere to the requirements set out in these laws.

+2. Be ethical.
+Novel technologies are often plagued by side effects --- AI is no different.
+Biased and discriminatory decisions, subversive manipulation of people, and violations of privacy are some of the major concerns that need to be addressed urgently.

+3. Be social.
+The design of AI systems should consider human interactions as a core part of their workflow.
+Conversations and understanding of people's cognitive models should help AI systems create relevant and targeted decisions.

+4. Be correct and robust.
+All the above considerations are pointless if the AI systems produce garbage or cannot be deployed under real-life circumstances.
+Therefore, the testing and validation of AI systems are essential.

+My research focuses on building trustworthy AI for autonomous vehicles to support their wider public adoption.
+Using XAI, we can reduce the opacity of our systems, enabling accountability, demonstrating legality, and improving testability.
+In addition, cognitive modeling and NLP technologies allow us to address the social aspects of trustworthy AI.
+I published an [opinion paper](https://arxiv.org/abs/2302.10766) about the above ideas at ECAI 2023 and begun [implementing it in practice](https://arxiv.org/abs/2302.10809) published at AAMAS 2024.

 ## Generating Human-Centric Causal Explanations in Natural Language for Autonomous Vehicles
 The merits and drawbacks of autonomous vehicles are highly contentious topics.